Yulypso/K8S-Webhooks/README.md

 > The metadata.name field is used to define the order of application of MutatingWebhooks and ValidatingWebhooks.
 Within the prototype, a-mutatingwebhook is applied before b-mutatingwebhook
 >
 > Therefore, we can have in this order of execution, a MutatingWebhook [a] which can do [0-n] operations and have a second MutatingWebhook [b] which can also do [0-n] operations.

+Should we specify runAsUser, runAsGroup, fsGroup field in addition to the field runAsNonRoot: true ?
+> It is not recommanded because some images such as the jenkins/jenkins official server image runs as group:user == jenkins:jenkins.
+That is why we should not specify any of those fields in order to make sure the server will work properly in this case.